phelim-h/encord-agents/docs/editor_agents/fastapi.md

 !!! warning
     Notice the single quotes around `<the_pasted_url>`.
 They are important and should be there because you might copy a url with, e.g., an `&` character that have a [special meaning](https://www.howtogeek.com/439199/15-special-characters-you-need-to-know-for-bash/#amp-background-process){ target="_blank", rel="noopener noreferrer" } if it is not within a string (or escaped).

-Refresh the label editor in your browser to see the effect that you applied to the `label_row: LabelRowV2` happening.
+Refresh the Label Editor in your browser to see the effect.

-## Deployment
+## STEP 4: Deployment

 !!!
-Info
+Warning
     This section is under construction.

-Meanwhile, please refer to the [official FastAPI documentation](https://fastapi.tiangolo.com/deployment/){ target="\_blank", rel="noopener noreferrer" }.
+Meanwhile, refer to the [official FastAPI documentation](https://fastapi.tiangolo.com/deployment/){ target="\_blank", rel="noopener noreferrer" }.